gh-pdpy/gwpy/docs/plot/log.rst

-.. currentmodule:: gwpy.plot
+.. currentmodule:: pydischarge.plot

 ##################
-Log scales in GWpy
+Log scales in pyDischarge
 ##################

-GWpy overrides the default :mod:`axis tick formatters <matplotlib.ticker>` for logarithmic scales to one with the following logic:
+pyDischarge overrides the default :mod:`axis tick formatters <matplotlib.ticker>` for logarithmic scales to one with the following logic:

 - ``0.1 <= x <= 1000`` and ``x`` has less than 2 decimal places, just